Best daily deals

 The AirPods Pro (2nd generation) and QuietComfort Earbuds II are good earbuds for different people.

 One thing that bears repeating whenever discussing Apple products is that you should not get them if you don’t have an iOS device as your daily driver.
 If you buy the AirPods Pro intending to use it with an Android device, you will miss out on firmware updates, Spatial Audio support, the ear tip fit test, and more—probably not worth it.
-The AirPods Pro (2nd generation) is pretty expensive at $249 USD, and there are many other Android-friendly choices in this price bracket.
+The AirPods Pro (2nd generation) is pretty expensive at $249, and there are many other Android-friendly choices in this price bracket.

 Apple AirPods Pro (2nd Gen.)Bose QuietComfort Earbuds II